Myth #8: Having ADHD Is No Big Deal!

 3. Interpersonal relationships: Discord and divorce

-They’re likely to burn through friendships and dating relationships faster than average and be more prone to marital discord and divorce.
+People with poorly managed ADHD burn through friendships and dating relationships faster than average and are more prone to marital discord and divorce.

 As a population, adults with ADHD show these patterns:

 - Experience much higher incidences of separations and divorce (almost double) compared to a representative sample of the U.S. population.